Translate

 Tuesday, May 13, 2025

-Are Ethical Considerations Being Forgotten in ICU care : A Case Example
+Are Ethical Considerations Being Forgotten in ICU Care : A Case Example

 What is the 6-month post-hospital average life expectancy of critically ill patients with polymicrobial bacteremia and septic shock, complicated by severe metabolic acidosis that required mechanical ventilation and IV bicarbonate after an esophageal perforation?